Croutonix/dmtcheat/README.md

 # Draw My Thing Cheat
-The goal of this project is to help people get really good score using an interactive word list for the Draw My Thing on Mineplex server.
-Currently, this only works on Google Chrome and Safari.
+You can use this tool from https://github.com/Croutonix/dmtcheat.
+The goal of this project is to provide an easy way to get pretty good at Draw my thing, on the Mineplex server.
+Legitimately.
+Hmmm... totally.

+# Newly added features
+- Support for most modern browsers: Firefox, Chrome, Safari, Edge, IE...
+- Changed UI to look smoother: modals instead of different page for help and word list, slider instead of length buttons, etc. I decided to use Bootstrap because it's a quick an easy way to make thing look good.
+- You can now navigate between hint inputs with the arrows, and delete the letter with the cursor at any position with the DEL or backspace keys.
+- Added a _Show more_ button instead of showing all the words found.
+Only the 15 first are displayed.
+- Word list is now automatically sorted in alphabetical order.
+This is better because you don't have to order when adding words.

+# Contribute
-You can contribute to this project mostly by adding words to the <i>word_list.txt</i> file when you notice they are missing.
-Don't forget to add the words in alphabetical order and separate them using commas.
-If you are really experienced, you could try making it work for other browsers such as Firefox (the problem seems to be in the event not triggering on textboxes)
+You can contribute to this project mostly by adding words to the _wordlist.txt_ file if you notice any are missing.
+Don't forget to separe each with a comma.
+No need to add them in alphabetical order.

-Last thing, you could share this with your friends and with other players on Mineplex, this way it will spread faster, more words will be discovered, making it more reliable.
+Also, if you could share this with your friends and with other players on Mineplex, I would be really glad!
+This way it will spread faster, more words will be discovered, making it more reliable.